Visual Search | Wizard | Browse

 Range and Habitat

-American Avocet: Breeds from interior Washington, Saskatchewan, and Minnesota south to California and Texas.
-Winters on the west coast north to California, on the Gulf Coast, and in Florida.
-Is a regular fall visitor on the Atlantic coast.
+American Avocet: Breeds from interior Washington and British Columbia, east to Minnesota, and south to California and Texas.
+Winters on the west coast north to California, on the Gulf Coast, Florida, and the southern Atlantic coast.
 Preferred habitats include freshwater marshes and shallow, marshy lakes.
 Breeds locally in salt or brackish marshes; often moves to coasts in winter.

 Breeding and Nesting